Low-flush toilet: Water savings

+According to the Pacific Institute for Studies in Development, Environment, and Security, substantial residential water savings have resulted from the change over time to more efficient toilets.
 The US Environmental Protection Agency's WaterSense program provides certification that toilets meet the goal of using less than 1.6 US gallons per flush.
 Units that meet or exceed this standard can carry the WaterSense sticker.
 The EPA estimates that the average US home will save US$90 per year, and $2,000 over the lifetime of the toilets.
 Dry toilets can lead to even more water savings in private homes as they use no water for flushing.

-Problems

-The early low-flush toilets in the US often had a poor design that required more than one flush to rid the bowl of solid waste, resulting in limited water savings.
-In response, US Congressman Joe Knollenberg from Michigan tried to get Congress to repeal the law but was unsuccessful, and the industry worked to redesign and improve toilet functioning.
-Some reduction in sewer flows have caused slight backups or required redesign of wastewater pipes, but overall, very substantial residential water savings have resulted from the change over time to more efficient toilets.

 History

 In 1988 Massachusetts became the first state in the US to mandate the use of low-flush toilets in new construction and remodeling.
 In 1992 US President George H. W. Bush signed the Energy Policy Act.
 This law made 1.6 gallons per flush a mandatory federal maximum for new toilets.
-This law went into effect on January 1, 1994 for residential buildings and January 1, 1997 for commercial buildings.
+This law went into effect on January 1, 1994, for residential buildings and January 1, 1997, for commercial buildings.

-The first generation of low-flush toilets were simple modifications of traditional toilets.
-A valve would open and the water would passively flow into the bowl.
-The resulting water pressure was often inadequate to carry away waste.
-Improvements in design now make modern models not only more water-efficient but more effective than old models.
-In addition to tank-type toilets that "pull" waste down, there are also now pressure-assist models, which use water pressure to effectively "push" waste.